Recommended first courses in major/minor(s)

 Notes

-There are also 200 and 300 level course that first year students can take.
+There are also 200- and 300-level courses that first year students can take.
 Contact the department chair for more information.

 • Data Science and Statistics minor